No kennels close by? Try to find a kennel near your point of departure

 Back

-In this guide, we will take you through the costs of using a licenced boarding kennel in the UK, using a dog sitting or dog sitting service and of home boarders.
-We'll take you through each your options, what they means and the pros and cons of each.
-Our key concern is that you pick the right option for you an your dog.
-The right option for one person won't be right for another.
+In this guide, we will take you through the costs of using a licensed boarding kennel in the UK, using a dog sitter or dog sitting service and/or home boarders.
+We'll take you through each of your options, what that means and the pros and cons of each.
+Our key concern is that you pick the right option for you and your dog.
+The right option for one person or dog won't be right for another.

 Having someone else look after your dog: the basics